RubixML/ML/README.md

 ```

 ### Word Tokenizer
-The Word tokenizer uses regular expressions to pluck words from a blob of text.
+The Word tokenizer uses a regular expression to tokenize the words in a blob of text.

 #### Parameters:
 This tokenizer does not have any parameters.